W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 Based on the knowledge of this differential equation satisfied by such four-point correlation functions, we should now be in position to derive explicit expressions for Selberg integrals.
-For this purpose we will rely on two different set of tools, coming either from Fuchsian theory or from Operator Product Expansions, and inspired by two-dimensional CFT.
+The following discussion should be understood at the heuristic, non-rigorous level, and should be thought of as a roadmap for computing Dotsenko-Fateev integrals associated to $B_2$.
 We plan to make this approach rigorous in a work in progress.

+To do so we will rely on two different set of tools, coming either from Fuchsian theory~\cite{Fuchsian} or based on probabilistic OPEs.
+To start with, let us introduce the three-point correlation function

+Under the neutrality condition~\eqref{eq:neutrality_gen} it admits an integral representation in the form of Dotsenko-Fateev type integrals: computing the latter thus follows from the computation of $C_\gamma(\alpha_1,\alpha_2,\alpha_3)$.

+For this, on the one hand, we can describe the space of solutions for Equation~\eqref{eq:PDE} using Fuchsian theory.
+Namely we know that it admits a basis of solutions near the origin of the form

+where the $\mc H_i$ are power series in $z$, generalizing the hypergeometric function as discussed above.
+The fact that free-field correlation functions are real-valued implies that it has no monodromy around the singular point $z=0$, which allows to write an expansion of the form

+for some coefficients $\lambda_i$ to be determined.
+To determine these coefficients we can rely on the fact that Equation~\eqref{eq:PDE} admits a basis of solutions around the singular point $z=\infty$.
+In particular we know that we can write an equality of the form (for generic values of the $B_i$)

+for some coefficients $\Lambda_{i,j}$\footnote{These coefficients can be recovered as residues of the Mellin transform of $\mc H_i$.
+As such they naturally satisfy a functional equation that generalizes the one enjoyed by the Gamma function $\Gamma$.} and power series $\tilde{\mc H}_j$.
+The previous expansion~\eqref{eq:expansion} then becomes